-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network services, including doctor's office visits. services, including doctor's office visits.
+Services that are covered for you What you must pay when you get these services Physician services Please refer below to Physician/ practitioner services, including doctor's office visits.
 Diagnostic tests (like lab tests) Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
-Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
 X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
-Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
-Surgical dressings Please refer below to Please refer below to Splints, casts and other devices used to reduce fractures and dislocations Outpatient diagnostic tests and therapeutic services and supplies.
-Outpatient diagnostic tests and therapeutic services and supplies.
+Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
 Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic devices and related supplies.
-Please refer below to Prosthetic devices and related supplies.
-Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, Please refer below to Prosthetic devices and related supplies.
-Please refer below to Prosthetic devices and related supplies.
+Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic devices and related supplies.
+Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient rehabilitation services.